yairm210/Unciv/docs/Modders/Mod-file-structure/5-Miscellaneous-JSON-files.md

 ### Time interval per turn

 The "turns" attribute defines the number of years passed between turns.
-The attribute consists of a list of hashmaps, each hashmaps in turn having 2 required attributes: "yearsPerTurn" and "untilTurn"
+The attribute consists of a list of hashmaps, each hashmaps in turn having 2 required attributes: "yearsPerTurn" (Float) and "untilTurn" (Integer)

 | Attribute | Type | Default | Notes |
 | --------- | ---- | ------- | ----- |